 Neena Modi is Professor of Neonatal Medicine at Imperial College London and Consultant in Neonatal Medicine at Chelsea and Westminster NHS Foundation Trust.

 Neena is a Fellow and member of Council of the Academy of Medical Sciences, and the current president of the British Medical Association.
 She heads the multidisciplinary Neonatal Medicine Research Group and the National Neonatal Research Database, a UK Information Asset, at the Neonatal Data Analysis Unit, at Imperial.
 Neena has a national and international profile as a medical leader and clinical scientist.
 She is the immediate past-president of the UK Medical Women’s Federation and past-president of the UK Royal College of Paediatrics and Child Health.

 Her contributions in the latter role included supporting junior doctors during a major national dispute, national reports on children’s biomedical research and child health in the UK, and campaigning in relation to UK health services, environmental issues and child refugees.
 She led the establishment of a Child Health Research Collaboration and Children’s Research Fellowship Fund.

-Neena is an advocate for child health and well-being, and campaigner for the retention of the National Health Service as a primarily publicly funded, publicly delivered healthcare system.
+Neena is an advocate for child health and well-being, and a campaigner for the retention of the National Health Service as a primarily publicly-funded, publicly-delivered healthcare system.